 Since each of the cluster nodes also reside on Virtual SAN, their OS disk can also have a storage policy defined, performing an MSCS / FCI this way does not infringe on any supportability issues as you are not performing anything you should not be from either a VMware or Microsoft perspective.?
 All the SCSI-2 / 3 Persistent reservations are handled within the iSCSI Target without hitting the Virtual SAN layer so providing the Guest OS for the iSCSI target supports this then there should be no issue and the MSCS/FCI should work perfectly, it is also worth noting that Fault Tolerance is supported on Virtual SAN 6.1, this could be used to protect the iSCSI Target VM compute against a host failure.

-In my testing I used a Ubuntu Virtual Machine as well as a Windows Storage Server OS as the iSCSI Target virtual machine and Windows 2003/2008/2012 as the Clustering virtual machines hosting a number of cluster resources such as Sharepoint, SQL and Exchange
+In my testing I used a Ubuntu Virtual Machine as well as a Windows Storage Server OS as the iSCSI Target virtual machine and Windows 2003/2008/2012 as the Clustering virtual machines hosting a number of cluster resources such as Sharepoint, SQL and Exchange.
+At the time of writing this is not officially supported by VMware and should not be used for Production use.

 As newer clustering technologies come along, I see the requirement for a failover cluster instance to disappear, this is already happening with Exchange DAG and SQL AAG as the nodes replicate between themselves which mitigates the need for a shared disk between the nodes